The Bulgarian Legal System and Legal Research

 2.6.
 Delegated Legislation

-Constitution provides for and a number of Acts of Parliament delegate to the Council of Ministers, the Ministers separately, to other public bodies and/or officers the issuance of decrees, regulations, ordinances and instructions and thus the detailed regulation of specific areas of economic or social activity.
+Constitution provides for and several Acts of Parliament delegate to the Council of Ministers, the Ministers separately, to other public bodies and/or officers the issuance of decrees, regulations, ordinances, and instructions and thus the detailed regulation of specific areas of economic or social activity.

 If such subordinate statutory instruments contravene an Act of Parliament or the Constitution they can be appealed before (and possibly revoked by) the Supreme Administrative Court (refer below).